palasimi/palasimi/README.md

 ## Data

+All the data used by the website is derived from Wiktionary.
+The copyright of the original work belongs to Wiktionary's editors and contributors.

 You can download the graphs from [GitHub](https://github.com/palasimi/colexification-graphs/releases).
-These are made available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/3.0/).
+They are made available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/3.0/).

-All the data is derived from Wiktionary.
-The copyright of the original work belongs to Wiktionary's editors and contributors.

 ## Similar projects